meic2/SSL4MedImg/Segmentation_APP/README.md

 * please change the mail-user in line 10
 * please change the environment in line 16

-3. Seg_APP.out is the output of Seg_APP.py

-4. test_model.py could test the existent model
+3. test_model.py could test the existent model

-5. test_model.SBATCH is the file running the HPC
-* please change the model_name, e.g. Unet_resnet18_20221001_02.pt
-* please change the mail-user in line 10
-* please change the environment in line 16

-6. test_model.out is the output of test_model.py